CapelliC/advent_of_code/swipl/README.md

 I was struggling to get the small data solution of part 1, with tabling.
 Then I quickly wrote part 1 in Dart, and once unlocked part 2, LOL, the answer for the small data was the same I got (wrongly) from tabled part 1.
 So, tried with the large data, and got the puzzle solved !

+## bugs

+Day 8 doesn't work, after ten iteration (for the example data), I have just sets with 4 elements, maybe I don't understand when to stop and what to do when two points fall already into 2 different sets